 A physiotherapist can help you manage pain associated with your condition through targeted exercises and, in some cases, assistance with specialised equipment.

-Depending on your level of extras cover, your private health insurance might be able to help with costs associated with your treatment.
-By choosing a Members’ Choice provider, most extras policies allow eligible Medibank members to claim between 55-100% of the total bill for included services, up to your annual limit and subject to any waiting periods.
+Depending on your level of extras cover, your insurance might be able to help with costs associated with your treatment.
+Most extras policies allow eligible Medibank members to claim between 55-100% of the total bill for included services when choosing a Members’ Choice provider, up to your annual limit and subject to any waiting periods.
 You can check your remaining limits and submit a claim by logging into My Medibank or using the My Medibank app.
-You can also find your nearest Members’ Choice provider here.

-If your physiotherapist suggests using a TENS machine or other special equipment to help manage your pain, check to see what’s included in your extras cover.
-Our Growing Families Extras cover pays towards the hire or purchase of a TENS machine*.
+If your physiotherapist suggests using a TENS machine or other special equipment to help manage your knee pain, check to see what’s included in your extras cover.

 Is knee pain holding you back?

 We’re delivering a program to help eligible Medibank members with painful knee osteoarthritis to reduce knee pain, improve their quality of life, and lower the chances of requiring joint replacement surgery.
 For more information about the Better Knee, Better MeTM program and to find out if you're eligible, click on the 'Find out more' button.